Dzierżysławice: History

-Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Habsburg Empire.
+Until 1532 it was part of the Piast-ruled Duchy of Opole and Racibórz formed as a result of the medieval fragmentation of Poland into smaller duchies.
+Afterwards, it was integrated into the Bohemian Crown and Habsburg Empire, administratively becoming part of Głogówek County (circulus superioris Glogoviae) until 1742, and returning to Polish rule under the House of Vasa from 1645 to 1666.
 After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).
 The village was divided into two parts: Gräflich Dirschelwitz and Freiherrlich Dirschelwitz.
 In 1784, Gräflich Dirschelwitz, owned by the rulers of Głogówek, counted 25 farmers, two mills, 23 gardeners, 5 cotters, and 300 residents.
 Freiherrlich Dirschelwitz, owned by baron von Gruttschreiber, had a barbican, 11 gardeners, and 87 residents.
 In the half of the 19th century, a chapel was raised where a church once stood.
 The village had its own sigil.